oceanprotocol/docs/discover/faq.md

 <summary>Are there plans to switch to BNB or another blockchain for staking to reduce costs?</summary>

 I'm sorry, but for now, all the earnings for veOCEAN holders can only be claimed on the Ethereum mainnet.
 We don't have immediate plans to add another chain for VeOcean staking at the moment.
 However, it's important to note that to be eligible for Data Farming, data assets for DFing can be published on various networks where Ocean Protocol is deployed in production, including ETH Mainnet and Polygon, among others.
-You can find more information about this here: https://docs.oceanprotocol.com/rewards/df-veocean#veocean-earnings.
+You can find more information about this in the [documentation](https://docs.oceanprotocol.com/rewards/df-veocean#veocean-earnings).

 </details>

 <details>